MicrosoftDocs/well-architected/well-architected/saas-isv/identity-access.md

 ### Design considerations

 **Understand the tenancy and deployment models for your application**.
 There might be nuances that impact your identity strategy.
-For example, it's a misconception that the Deployment Stamp Pattern requires an identity provider in each stamp.
+For example, it's a misconception that the Deployment Stamps pattern requires an identity provider in each stamp.
 For most identity providers, you can often use an alternative isolation model.

-When choosing your identity provider for multitenancy, evaluate the impact of failiures.
+When choosing your identity provider for multitenancy, evaluate the impact of failures.
 Misconfigurations can potentially bring down your entire application for all tenants.
 Weigh the overhead costs against the risk of the potential radius of impact.

 If you deploy your solution into a customer's Azure environment and manage it on their behalf, you might need to integrate with their enterprise identity provider.
 Have a clear understanding of these aspects:
   - Understand the types of users and their access needs when they interact with your application tenants.
 For example, User A might only need access to sign into tenant 1, but user B might need access to sign into both tenant 1 and tenant 2.
   - Compliance with data residency regulations if applicable to your identity provider.
 In some cases, data stored by an identity provider may be subject to regulations.
 Many identity providers provide specific guidance and capabilities for this scenario.
 Assess whether this scenario is relevant to you and take necessary steps to ensure compliance.

 ### Design recommendations